San Antonio Winery - Camden Court Wines

 Even the storied Gallo, Mondavi and Sebastiani wine clans would be hard pressed to consider themselves fourth generation wine descendents, but a little known Southern California family named Riboli (pronounced ree-bow-lee) is arguably one of the longest tenured families actively engaged in today's modern wine industry.

-From historical perspective, in the late 1700s Southern California was home to hundreds of thousands of grapevines, predating the vineyards of Northern California's Napa and Sonoma Counties.
+From historical perspective, in the late 1700s Southern California was home to hundreds of thousands of grapevines, predating the vineyards of Northern California's Napa Valley and Sonoma County.
 By the mid-1800s, as many as 45 wineries had made their presence in the Los Angeles area producing 4 to 5 million gallons of wine annually.
 The center of most of this activity was downtown Olivera Street where the Italian immigrants were making wine.
 This was where California's commercial wine industry truly began.

 San Antonio Winery was founded back in 1917 when Santo Cambianica immigrated to America from the Lombardy Region of Italy.
 Predictably, he settled in the Italian District in Los Angeles, an area now known as Lincoln Heights.